Food and Beverage Innovation

 Consumers today are purchasing foods not just for taste but are also compelled to buy based off other criteria:

--The brand is championed by an underrepresented founder
+-The brand is championed by an underrepresented founder, acknowledging the importance of diverse perspectives and supporting equitable economic opportunities.

--The complete, clean ingredient list according to dietary restrictions, social responsibility, or other personal, nutritional preferences
+-A complete, clean ingredient list according to dietary restrictions, social responsibility, or other personal, nutritional preferences.

-One simple market demand is low sugar food options.
-Products like PureCane, a zero-calorie sweetener made from sugarcane, or True Made Foods’ condiments that use fruits and vegetable extracts in replacement of sugar are two sweet examples of food innovation.
+One simple and popular market trend is low sugar food options.
+Products like Amyris PureCane, a zero-calorie sweetener made from sugarcane, or True Made Foods’ condiments that use fruits and vegetable extracts in replacement of sugar are two sweet examples of food innovation in today’s market.

-Learn how our Innovation Search and Management platform can provide new insights and help organize your innovation projects in the Food and Beverage Industry.
+Learn how our Innovation Management, Technology Discovery and Pipeline platform can provide new insights and help organize your innovation projects in the Food and Beverage Industry.

 Part II : The Key Ingredient is Innovation